rackerlabs/rackspace-how-to/content/cloud-servers/migrating-a-java-web-application-from-amazon-web-services.md

         sudo tar zxvf apache-tomcat-7.0.39.tar.gz

-6. After Tomcat is extracted, use the following command to remove the `tar.gz` files and free up space:
+6. After you extract Tomcat, use the following command to remove the `tar.gz` file and free up space:

         sudo rm apache-tomcat-7.0.39.tar.gz